liyangau/redis-demo/README.md

 This repo helps you to spin up redis quickly.
 You can start a standalone redis, redis replication, redis cluster or redis sentinel quickly with docker.

 Before you start, please understand this repo is designed to be used for testing purposes only.
 It does not have persistent storage hence all data in your test will be deleted once you stop/remove the container.
 Also in order to avoid file permission errors, a few commands requires root access.
-If you know how to fix file permission issue between docker container and host, please submit a PR to help the project.
+If you know how to fix file permission issue (I belive this is related to redis container running as root), please feel free to submit a PR.

 ### Clone this repo